Family Business Valuation: Why is it Important to Value Your Family Business

 Issues in Family Business Valuation

-- Management issues: Lack of a formal governance mechanism, lack of succession planning, reliance on key personnel are common management issues that could negatively impact the business value.
+- Management issues: Lack of a formal governance mechanism, lack of succession planning, and reliance on key personnel are common management issues that could negatively impact the business value.

-- Process Issues: Issues such as lack of financial discipline, lack of proper financial reporting, documented processes are all contributors to negatively influencing the value
+- Process Issues: Issues such as lack of financial discipline, lack of proper financial reporting, and documented processes are all contributors to negatively influencing the value

 In my experience, these pitfalls typically fall into two categories: management issues and operational issues.

-On the operational side, a lack of business strategy; a lack of documented systems and procedures; and a lack of robust financial reporting can all damage a valuation exercise.
+On the operational side, a lack of business strategy, a lack of documented systems and procedures, and a lack of robust financial reporting can all damage a valuation exercise.